Avatar

 Heather has received specialized training for LSVT BIG ® and Comprehensive Behavioral Intervention for Tics (CBIT).

-The UF Center for Autism and Related Disabilities (CARD) is host to many exciting events and groups this New Years.
 With community programming and collaboration with local organizations, there is a wide variety of events that people living with Autism Spectrum Disorder can attend.
-Connect…
+Connect here to the CARD website for details on all local events and programs. school-teacher-physical-education…